Aspergillus aculeatinus

-A. aculeatinus has been isolated from Thai coffee beans.
+and has been isolated from Thai coffee beans.
 It has been shown to produce neoxaline, secalonic acid D and F, and aculeacins.

 The genome of A. aculeatinus was sequenced and published in 2014 as part of the Aspergillus whole-genome sequencing project – a project dedicated to performing whole-genome sequencing of all members of the genus Aspergillus.
 The genome assembly size was 36.47 Mbp.

 Growth on agar plates

-Apsergillus aculeatinus has been cultivated on both Czapek yeast extract agar (CYA) plates and Malt Extract Agar Oxoid® (MEAOX) plates.
+Apsergillus aculeatinus has been cultivated on Czapek yeast extract agar (CYA) plates and Malt Extract Agar Oxoid® (MEAOX) plates.
 The growth morphology of the colonies can be seen in the pictures below.